Skip to main content

 What Is the Role of Ketone Bodies in Immune Function?

-The to ketosis is also a key factor in this immune modulation.
+The metabolic shift to ketosis is also a key factor in this immune modulation.
 Ketone bodies, particularly beta-hydroxybutyrate (BHB), are more than just fuel.
 They are potent signaling molecules in their own right.
 BHB has been shown to have a direct inhibitory effect on a protein complex called the NLRP3 inflammasome.

 This inflammasome is a key driver of inflammation in the body, and its inhibition by BHB contributes to the system-wide reduction in inflammation observed during fasting.
 A less inflammatory baseline environment allows the immune system to mount a more precise and effective response when a genuine threat is detected, reducing the “noise” of chronic, low-grade inflammation.